 You wouldn’t want all of your signals to be trading exclusively EUR/USD for example.

 Most are day traders on ZuluTrade.
 Therefore having traders working in different time zones can be helpful and further spreads risk.

 This is especially useful if you’ve added limits on the total number of open lots on your account.
 It means some of your traders can be active during Asian market hours, while others can be active during European or US market hours.

 This spreads the load on your account throughout the entire day and reduces the chances of a margin call.

 Good money management should prevent you over extending your account.
 The amount of leverage you use is effectively decided by your lot sizes proportional to your account capital.
 So this is entirely under your control.

-With copy trading systems, such as eToro’s, the amount you invest is fixed and you effectively “hand-off” all responsibility for management of those funds to the trader you’re copying.
-I’ve written other articles on forexop covering these topics (see bottom of page).
+With copy trading systems the amount you invest is fixed and you effectively “hand-off” all responsibility for management of those funds to the trader you’re copying.

 With ZuluTrade you can configure every element of the trade signal, customizing it to your account size and risk tolerance.